bitfile/youness/README.md

 ## About

-The codes included in this repo are for school projects and challenges for myself :D
+Codes included in this repo are for school projects and challenges for myself :D

 ### Prerequisites

-If you don't Matlab handy ...
+If you don't have Matlab handy ...
 GNU Octave is your best friend ...
 Checkout the link below

 https://www.gnu.org/software/octave/